-After conducting research, we built Ben's game online in the web browser so that it's easy for him to access from his family's iPad.
 You can try the game yourself here.
 Be sure to turn on your sound!
-You’ll hear a “choo chooo” after you press Start, and Ben’s mom as she narrates the game for him.
+You’ll hear a “choo chooo” after you press Start and Ben’s mom as she narrates the game for him.

 We also built an elegant iPad case made of one piece of cardboard which folds into a closed box or open stand.
 You can learn how to create the iPad enclosure yourself at Sandy Hsieh’s blog.

 We designed the game so that Ben could work on his goals in the context of his genetic condition called Phelan-McDermid Syndrome.
 Ben’s goals were to:

 Try a new communication method: morse code